Updated: Jul 11

 Stress, anxiety, overthinking, and worrying are just some of the things that stop us from having the sleep we need to function at our best.
 Some of the healthy habits above can help with getting the sleep we need, for instance, exercise, getting fresh air and meditation can all assist us in getting a good nights sleep.
 On the other-hand the things we tend to do, such as tv, social media, working too late, caffeine, bad diet etc. all have an effect on the amount and the quality of sleep we get.

 A healthy regular bedtime routine that allows us to switch off from work and social activities will ensure that our sleep revives and re-energises us.

-What healthy habits will you introduce to your daily routine in 2021?
+What healthy habits will you introduce to your daily routine this year?

 Drop in to my Etsy store Positive Life by Design for great printables to help you on your journey.